 - Chemical Composition: Transparent information on the chemicals within the battery and their potential environmental impacts.

-Battery manufacturers selling in the E.U. market should know that (EU)2023/1542 establishes the method for calculating the carbon footprint of a battery: The formula is:
+Battery manufacturers selling in the EU market should know that Regulation (EU) 2023/1542 establishes the method for calculating the carbon footprint of a battery:

 Where: